Neal Maupay: 2021–22 season

-After seven games without scoring, Maupay scored his fifth goal of the season on 1 December away at West Ham, an acrobatic overhead kick from a Tariq Lamptey cross in the 89th minute to earn a 1–1 draw.
-He scored another late equaliser three days later, this time a 90+8th-minute strike to take it to 1–1 and sharing the points with Southampton at St Mary's Stadium.
-On Boxing Day, Maupay scored for the third game running, a curled shot from outside the box, doubling Brighton's lead against his former club Brentford in the 2–0 victory at Falmer Stadium.
-On 8 January 2022, after two games without finding the net, Maupay scored the winner in the 2–1 FA Cup third round away victory at West Bromwich Albion of the Championship to advance Brighton into the fourth round.
-Maupay's first goal in cup competition for Brighton.
-In the reverse fixture against Crystal Palace on 15 January, Maupay's opening goal was ruled out by referee Robert Jones via VAR for a high boot challenge on Eagles keeper Jack Butland forcing him to lose grip of the ball, in the eventual 1–1 home draw.
-He whipped in a fine curled cross from outside the box to set up Danny Welbeck's powerful headed 82nd-minute equaliser in the 1–1 away draw at Leicester on 23 January.
-Maupay's sublime half-lobbed opener in the eventual 2–0 away victory over Watford on 12 February was his 26th Premier League goal for The Albion, equalling Glenn Murray's club record.
-Maupay's form was under question during the second half of the season with inconsistency and a lengthily goal drought.
-He was dropped for fixtures against Arsenal and Tottenham Hotspur after firing over a penalty in the disappointing 0–0 home draw against Norwich City on 2 April.
-Graham Potter defended the Frenchman saying "he's been fantastic," calling Maupay "a fantastic team player" who's been "really professional in training."
+Maupay equalised against Burnley on 14 August in the opening game of the 2021–22 season, a 2–1 away win on Maupay's 25th birthday.
+On 27 September, away at rivals Crystal Palace, Maupay scored an added-time equaliser in a 1–1 draw.
+After seven games without scoring, Maupay scored his fifth goal of the season on 1 December away at West Ham United, an acrobatic overhead kick in the 89th minute to earn a 1–1 draw.
+Maupay's opener in the 2–0 away victory over Watford on 12 February 2022 was his 26th Premier League goal for the Albion, equalling Glenn Murray's club record.
+Maupay's form was under question during the second half of the season with inconsistency and a lengthy goal drought.
+He was dropped for fixtures against Arsenal and Tottenham Hotspur after missing a penalty in the 0–0 home draw against Norwich City on 2 April.
+Graham Potter defended the Frenchman saying "he's been fantastic", calling Maupay "a fantastic team player" who's been "really professional in training."
 After being left on the bench for both North London fixtures he returned to the starting line-up on 24 April, playing 85 minutes of the 2–2 home draw against Southampton.
-He came on as an 83rd-minute substitute in the 4–0 home thrashing of Manchester United on 7 May, Brighton's biggest ever top flight victory.

 Everton

 Maupay signed for Premier League club Everton on 26 August 2022 on a three-year contract with an option of a further year for an undisclosed fee.
 He made his debut on 3 September, playing the whole match of the goalless Merseyside derby draw with Liverpool at Goodison Park.

+On 9 June 2025, Everton announced that Maupay would be leaving the club upon the conclusion of the 2024–25 season.

+Loan return to Brentford

+On 1 September 2023, Brentford announced that they had re-signed Maupay on a season-long loan deal.

+He netted his first goal in 14 months on 4 November 2023, as he opened the scoring in a 3–2 home win against West Ham United.

+Loan to Marseille

+On 30 August 2024, Olympique de Marseille confirmed Maupay had signed on a loan deal lasting until the end of the season with an obligation to buy for £6 million, rising to £10 million if certain obligations are met.